LIFTINGSAFETY

 Instructions for use and maintenance must be supplied with the beam.
 The LEEA has produced numerous safety information leaflets that can be used as a guide to the production of such a document, most notably reference to SI 8.3 Lifting Beams and Spreaders should be made.

 For modular lifting beams details of the range of configurations and associated safe working loads should also be included.
-This can be done by means of supplying detailed assembly drawings.
+This can be done by means of detailed assembly drawings.

 3.6 Documentation